vikejs/vike/README.md

 ### Vue Tour

-Similarly to SSR frameworks,
+Similarly to Nuxt,
-pages are defined by page files.
+you create pages by defining new `.page.vue` files.

 ```vue
 <!-- /pages/index.page.vue -->